 PROJECT NAME STATUS 1.
 Airport Relocation The strategic positioning of uMhlathuze has necessitated long term plans to relocate/ upgrade the current airport.
-A prefeasibility study for the relocation of the Richards Bay Airport has been finalised.
-The study investigated the various criteria for relocation including tenure, economic imperatives, spatial and land use considerations, environmental risks etc. The project has been registered as a PPP and full feasibility is to due to commence soon.
-2. Richards Bay ICC Council's vision is to prepare urban design concept with development guidelines for the proposed Richards Bay International Convention Centre with ancillary land uses such as Hotel, residential, professional offices, retail and that will complement the envisaged development of waterfront development.
-City is not looking for a traditional International Convention Centre, but mixed use centre with conference facilities, retail, leisure and business offices etc. as mentioned above.
-3. Steel Bridge The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
-The feasibility study has been finalised and essentially included: Determine required statutory approvals (if any), including environmental and water use related and identify long lead items.
-Undertaking a topographical survey and other specialist studies required to inform the processes identified.
-Preparing preliminary designs to initiated the next phase of detail designs, execution, procurement and construction.
-The next phase in the process is detailed design and implementation.
-4. The Ridge The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
-The design reflects a "sense of place", "human scale" and possesses a distinct theme that will take cognisance of the location of the area.
-Tender for the Ridge development has been awarded and project is at an advanced stage of detail planning.
+A pre-feasibility study for the relocation of the Richards Bay Airport has been finalised.
+The study investigated the various criteria for relocation including tenure, economic imperatives, spatial and land use considerations, environmental risks etc. The project has been registered as a PPP and full feasibility to commence in due course.
+9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 11 SUSTAINABLE CITIES AND COMMUNITIES 2.
+Richards Bay ICC Council's vision is to develop the Richards Bay International Convention Centre with ancillary land uses such as Hotel, residential, professional offices, retail and that will complement the envisaged development of the Waterfront development.
+The City is not looking for a traditional International Convention Centre, but a mixed use centre with conference facilities, retail, leisure and business offices etc. as mentioned above.
+8 DECENT WORK AND ECONOMIC GROWTH 3.
+Steel Bridge The concept design phase for the Richards Bay Waterfront Steel Bridge recommended future phases for implementation.
+The feasibility study has been finalised and essentially included: o Determine required statutory approvals (if any), including environmental and water use related and identify long lead items. o Undertaking a topographical survey and other specialist studies required to inform the processes identified.
+Detail designs, execution, procurement and construction have commenced.
+9 NOUSTRY, INNOVATION AND INFRASTRUCTURE